Our Story

 Make a Difference!!

-“Glory Days” is created with the goal and mission of inspiring and equipping students to make these years “the best days of their life so far!”.
+“Glory Days” is created with the goal of inspiring and equipping students to make these years “the best days of their life so far!”

 Make a Living

-Glorydayscelebrated.com will be a place for students to order letter jackets, patches, rings and other gear online when that time comes.
+Glorydayscelebrated.com will be a platform where students can order letter jackets, patches, rings, and other gear online when the time comes.
 We hope that by making an actual difference that we can also make a living.